rovrevik/agency-jekyll-theme/README.md

 For more details, read [documentation](http://jekyllrb.com/)

 ## TODO
+- contact form validation isnt working well at all like upstream
 - make better use of cdns for dependencies
 - concatenate js and css
 - upstream still has glyph icon fonts from bootstrap